Certifications / Cloud

 • VMware offers on-demand classes that give you 30 days to study at your own pace.

 Some community colleges offer classes that satisfy the VMware classroom requirement.
 This option comes at a much more affordable rate, but space is limited.
+Here's a short list of community colleges that offer these courses:

 You can find more information/locations on the VMware IT Academy page.

-Generally, community college is a much more affordable option.
-While the VMware classroom option can go for a few thousand, this will only run you a few hundred dollars.
-This huge difference makes this a very nice option.
-You'll still have the classroom experience without having to completely commit a full week out of your daily life.
-Some locations will even offer online options (depending on your area) which can make things even easier to work around your schedule.
+This cost difference makes this a very nice option.
+You'll still have the classroom experience without completely committing a full week of your life.
+Some locations will even offer online options (depending on your area), making things even easier to work around your schedule.
 However, since space is limited, there's usually a waitlist for these courses.
 In some cases, this can lead to wait times reaching 4-6 months or longer.

-For those who just cannot afford the cost of the classroom course this is a very reasonable option.
+For those who just cannot afford the cost of the classroom course, this is a very reasonable option.
 Along with the time to complete the course, this is a very large time commitment.
 For those who have the time, this would likely be the better option.

 The key takeaways here are: